Posted by Ashley Slade – 27 November 2017

 The traditional nine to five workdays are also becoming a thing of the past, as workers are receiving more autonomy when it comes to setting their own weekly schedules.
 With many companies offering the flexibility millennials crave, employers need to stay ahead of the curve in order to retain talent.

 Flex schedules and telecommuting are on the rise as more companies are offering these perks in the hopes of attracting those new to the workforce.
-Appealing to and retaining millennials is something companies are focusing on more and more, and as baby boomers begin to enter retirement, the time and money invested in these approaches continues to increase.
+Appealing to and retaining millennials is something companies are focusing on more and more, and as baby boomers begin to enter retirement, the time and money invested in these approaches continue to increase.

 Below are some simple ways to promote employee engagement and offer rewards that will promote satisfaction.